Symantec anti-virus update makes some PCs inoperable

 Customers reported it took Symantec hours to identify and fix the bug and that they needed to fix computers broken by the tainted update on their own.

-Symantec blamed the glitch on software compatibility issues that arose after an update was released late on Wednesday.
-PCs could be fixed if customers manually removed the software from each disabled computer, it said in an advisory.
+Symantec's advisory said the company did not know what caused the problem, but that PCs could be fixed if customers manually removed the software from each disabled computer.

 "Phoning Symantec support this morning was the start of the hell we went through," one customer said in a support forum on Symantec's website.